 - We suggested that a Planned Unit Development (PUD) application would be appropriate for reviewing the serious wetland and floodplain concerns.
 The applicant stated that he would submit a PUD application.
 We would like the development agreement to stipulate that the land use amendment would not take effect until the PUD is approved.

 - The applicant has expressed a desire to do the right thing and has offered to meet with us.
 We will hold a preliminary meeting to discuss the ground rules.
 Then a community question and answer meeting.
 We will then form a working group to consider design options.
-We have no way of knowing if their offer is sincere, but it is definitely worth pursuing.

 If you have friends & neighbors that would be interested in receiving these updates, please ask them to email us at email@example.com so we can add them to our contact list.